Air Transport Gendarmerie

-Its missions are centered on airport security.
-It also carries out judicial inquiries pertaining to civilian aviation accidents.
+Its missions are centered on airport security, and it also carries out judicial inquiries pertaining to civilian aviation accidents.

 The GTA was created in 1953 out of existing airport gendarmerie specialist units created from 1946.

 The Air Transport Gendarmerie should not be confused with the smaller Air Gendarmerie, which provides policing for the French Air Force.

 Missions

 The GTA's diverse missions include: